ATTPC/daqdoc/source/components.rst

 ..  warning::

-	NARVAL communicates with itself using SSH, even within one computer.
+	NARVAL communicates with itself internally using SSH.
 Therefore, SSH host key authentication *must* be configured on all computers running NARVAL.

 ..  warning::